eyounx/SRE/README.md

 The codes are released under the GNU GPL 2.0 license.
 For commercial purposes, please contact Dr. Yang Yu (yuy@nju.edu.cn) or Prof. Zhi-Hua Zhou (zhouzh@nju.edu.cn)

-The code include a version of RACOS as the optimizer.
+The codes include a version of RACOS as the optimizer.
 For the latest version of RACOS, please find at https://github.com/eyounx/RACOS